Yttrium-32/dotfiles/README.md

 To the `dot-config/conky/scripts/` directory add a `.env` with the values `API_KEY` and `CITY_ID` set.

-To find your city id look here: https://openweathermap.org/find
+To find your city ID look here: https://openweathermap.org/find

 ## Usage
 #### Print this file: